 Yves Cuilleron is a champion wine-maker of the Rhone and produces some of the most exclusive wines in the region.
 He knows exactly what each plot is able to yield in terms of quality, style and character and in that regard is a master of all of the vines he tends.
 This wine is made from the best selection of vines on the hills next to the most famed sites in the Rhone, and they are a selection found only on shallow, granitic soils in the Chavanay sub-zone.
 This base provides a superb platform for the grapes to ripen with minimal intervention from the vineyard team, who, in truth, only fertilise when necessary with organic fertilisers and don't even spray with insecticides.
 The result is this wonderfully complex, rich and pure blend of the two chief protagonist grape varieties in the Northern Rhone.
 It is wine that is fermented in open-top vats, followed by a maceration of 2 weeks or so.
 It is aged in barriques for 8 months, providing the wine with structure, elegance, character and a lick of oak.
 Another very, very special wine.

-Yes, just a note; this is now the 2021 vintage, which you might think is very youthful (to say the least).
-Well, it is; but these days that doesn't have such negative connotations as it used to: I'd always ask if it is ready for drinking; in other words, is there any aspect of the wine that isn't quite right, or that will be ironed-out, or better in a year or so.
+Yes, just a note; this is now the 2022 vintage, which you might think is very youthful (to say the least).
+Well, it is; but these days that doesn't have such negative connotations as it used to and especially not for white wine.
+I'd always ask myself if it is ready for drinking; in other words, is there any aspect of the wine that isn't quite right, or that will be ironed-out, or better in a year or so.
 The answer here, because of the skill of the winemaker, is no!
 It's perfectly ready to drink and there is nothing I'd want change now.
 It will develop and change subtly in time, but it won't get any better, nor any worse.

 Want to drink Côte Rotie but haven't got the adventurous spirit just right now?
 Don't worry - this is for you!